Sugar Land, Texas: Public schools

-Prior to 1959 Sugar Land High School, which merged into Dulles that year, served the city.
+Prior to 1959, Sugar Land High School, which merged into Dulles that year, served the city.
 At the time FBISD formed, white students attended an elementary school in Sugar Land, a junior high school in Sugar Land, and a high school site in Missouri City.
 The elementary and junior high campus now houses Lakeview Elementary School and the high school site now houses Missouri City Middle School.
 Dulles High School became the zoned high school for white students in FBISD.
 Black students in Sugar Land for grades 1–12 were served by M.R.
 Wood School, one of FBISD's three schools for black children.
 Following racial desegregation in 1965, Dulles became the only zoned high school for students of all races in FBISD until Willowridge High School opened in 1979.

 In addition, the Harmony Public Schools operates three charter schools in the city, the grades K–5 Harmony Science Academy, 6–8 Harmony School of Excellence, and grades 9–12 Harmony School of Innovation.

 Private schools

-Many private schools in Sugar Land and the surrounding area are of all types: nonreligious, nonsectarian, Catholic, and Protestant.
-The Texas Education Agency has no authority over private-school operations; private schools may or may not be accredited and achievement tests are not required for private school graduating seniors.
+Private schools in Sugar Land and the surrounding area are of various types: nonreligious, nonsectarian, Catholic, and Protestant.
+The Texas Education Agency has no authority over private-school operations; private schools may or may not be accredited, and achievement tests are not required for private school graduating seniors.

 The Roman Catholic Archdiocese of Galveston-Houston operates two Catholic K–8 schools in Sugar Land: St. Theresa Catholic School and St. Laurence School, both named for two of the city's Catholic parishes.
 St. Laurence, established in 1992, received additions in 1996 and 2002.
 St. Theresa was established in 2008.
 The city government approved the permit for the St. Theresa school building in 2007, and it was dedicated on August 13, 2009.
 Some high school students attend Pope John XXIII High School in Greater Katy.

 The Fort Bend Christian Academy, formerly known as Fort Bend Baptist Academy, is in Sugar Land.
 Logos Preparatory Academy is also located in Sugar Land.
 The Honor Roll School has grades PK-8.
 The Darul Arqam Schools Southwest Campus is located in Alief, Houston, with a Sugar Land postal address.

-As of 2019 The Village School in the Energy Corridor area; the British International School of Houston in Greater Katy; and Awty International School in Spring Branch, which includes the Houston area's French international school, have bus service to Sugar Land.
+As of 2019, the Village School in the Energy Corridor area; the British International School of Houston in Greater Katy; and Awty International School in Spring Branch, which includes the Houston area's French international school, have bus service to Sugar Land.